steenbergen-design/trellis-action/readme.md

 ```

 ## SSH Key
-This is only aplicable if using one of the example codes above.
+This is only applicable if using one of the example codes above.
 This action has no option to set a SSH key.

 In order to create a new SSH key, run `ssh-keygen -t rsa -b 4096 -m pem -f path/to/keyfile`.
 This will prompt you for a key passphrase and save the key in `path/to/keyfile`.